OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 Some known issues exist with writing CF-1.8 datasets:

 -  *Certain layers of empty polygons are not readable after being written*: This issue is currently being worked on.
--  *Slow write performance*: This issue is due to the manner in which data is being written with the netCDF library.
-Currently being worked on.
 -  *Compression seemingly doesn't work with NC4*: This issue is currently being worked on (https://github.com/osgeo/gdal/issues/1738).

 CF-1.8 datasets are still considered experimental.
 Use them at your own risk.